Airlines

 “My dream, which is now beginning to happen, is really that Manila should become our hub for ASEAN to the West and East Coast of America,” Fernandes explained.

-This long-haul strategy will be supported by upcoming deliveries of Airbus A321LR aircraft in 2026, along with plans to deploy approximately three wide-body A330 aircraft to the Philippines.
+This long-haul strategy will be supported by the upcoming deliveries of Airbus A321LR aircraft in 2026, some of which will be allocated to AirAsia Philippines, along with plans to deploy approximately three wide-body A330 aircraft to the country.

 Beyond airline operations, AirAsia’s parent company, Capital A, is exploring additional investments in the Philippines.
 These include establishing an aircraft maintenance facility through its AirAsia Digital Engineering (ADE) subsidiary and expanding logistics operations through Teleport.